Tenancy agreements explained: a guide for landlords & tenants

 A tenancy agreement is a written agreement between a tenant or resident and a property manager/owner.
-As it is a legally binding contract, spending time reviewing the agreement before you sign it is critical.
+As it is a legally binding contract, it is essential to read and understand its terms carefully before signing.

 All tenancy agreements must include the following: